 Number of Pages

 Groundwater, salinity risk, south-west, hydrozone, geology

-Raper, G P, Speed, R J, Simons, J A, Killen, A L, Blake, A, Ryder, A T, Smith, R, Stainer, G, and Bourke, L. (2014), Groundwater trend analysis and salinity risk assessment for the south-west agricultural region of Western Australia, 2007–12.
-Department of Agriculture and Food, Western Australia.
-Report 388, 146p.
+Raper, G P, Speed, R, Simons, J A, Killen, A L, Blake, A, Ryder, A T, Smith, R H, Stainer, G, and Bourke, L. (2014), Groundwater trend analysis and salinity risk assessment for the south-west agricultural region of Western Australia, 2007–12.
+Department of Agriculture and Food, Western Australia, Perth.
+Report 388.

 Agriculture Commons, Environmental Indicators and Impact Assessment Commons, Environmental Monitoring Commons, Hydrology Commons, Natural Resources Management and Policy Commons, Soil Science Commons, Water Resource Management Commons